• Skip to primary navigation

 Prep

-• Make sure either apple sauce or aquafaba is at room temperature
+• Make sure apple sauce is at room temperature

 • Line a baking pan with parchment paper.

-• Melt the chocolate for the truffles in the microwave for one minute and stir until all melted. (not the chocolate for the coating)
+• Melt the chocolate for the balls in the microwave for one minute and stir until all melted. (not the chocolate for the coating)

 • Soften butter in microwave for 10 seconds.